aoanla/SRDBlog-Src/posts/highlights/2019/wknd-08Jun2019.rst

 .. __: http://flattrackstats.com/node/109895
 .. __: http://flattrackstats.com/node/109896

-`London Rollergirls`_ host "The most Offensive Bootcamp You'll Ever Go To", a parallel 2-hour mini-workshop for offense for both
+`London Rollergirls`_ host "The most Offensive Bootcamp You'll Ever Go To", a parallel 2-hour mini-workshop for offence for both
-Jammers and Blockers (since effective offense needs both to work together).
+Jammers and Blockers (since effective offence needs both to work together).
 Coached by Beth Lord and Delta Strike.

 This is followed by a double-header event, featuring, most excitingly, the best 2019 French National Champions, Nothing Toulouse against London A, in London's first home bout of the year!

 .. _London Rollergirls: http://londonrollergirls.com/

-- Offense (Jammer & Blocker) Workshop
+- Offence (Jammer & Blocker) Workshop
 - London Brawling (London A) versus Nothing Toulouse (Toulouse A)
 - London Brawl Saints (London B) versus Hellfire Harlots (Nottingham A)